BearingPoint-Caribbean/html/README.md

 ## General style rules
 * Use valid HTML where possible.
 Use tools such as the [W3C HTML validator](https://validator.w3.org/nu/) to test.
 * Use HTML according to its purpose.
 This is important for accessibility, reuse, and code efficiency reasons.
-* Separate structure from presentation from behavior. trictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and try to keep the interaction between the three to an absolute minimum.
+* Separate structure from presentation from behavior.
+Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and try to keep the interaction between the three to an absolute minimum.
 * Do not use entity references.
 There is no need to use entity references like `&mdash;`, `&rdquo;`, or `&#x263a;`, assuming the same encoding (UTF-8) is used for files and editors as well as among teams.

 ## General formatting